Generated at: 2026-06-15 04:48:15

 Post-Implementation Points

-Clarify Objectives and Challenges: Clearly define the purpose of the SFA implementation and the problems to be solved, and maintain focus.
+Clarify Objectives and Challenges: Clearly define the purpose of SFA implementation and the problems to be solved, and maintain focus.

 User-Centric Design: Select tools that meet the requirements of the sales team and prioritize ease of use.